 Does Bergkirchweih feel like a tongue-twister?
 Try pronouncing it like the locals.
-The festival is known as Berch in the Franconian dialect, their pronunciation of the German word for "mountain", Berg.
-To blend in even further, dress in the proper Bavarian gear of Tracht (Lederhosen and Dirndl).
+The festival is known as berch in the Franconian dialect, their pronunciation of berg (mountain).
+To blend in even further, dress in the proper Bavarian gear of tracht (lederhosen and dirndl).

-Make your way between the many Bierkeller (beer cellars) built into the hill, sampling their beers and singing the songs.
-That's right.
-There is singing.
-About every half hour the long benches get bouncing as German-speakers and non shout out,
+Make your way between the many bierkeller, sampling their beers and singing the songs.
+Just like Oktoberfest, about every half hour the long benches get bouncing as German-speakers shout out "Ein Prosit"!

 Beer at Bergkirchweih

-Speaking of drinks, all the beer served at Bergkirchweih is local with special Festbiers brewed for the event.
+All the beer is local with special festbiers brewed for the event.
 Brewers like Kitzmann and Steinbach are just two of the storied brewers featured here.
 Read more about the many Bierkellers and their products on the www.berch.info website.